Social stigma: Causes

+Artists

 In the music industry, specifically in the genre of hip-hop or rap, those who speak out on mental illness are heavily criticized.
 However, according to an article by The Huffington Post, there's a significant increase in rappers who are breaking their silence on depression and anxiety.

 Addiction and substance use disorders

 Throughout history, addiction has largely been seen as a moral failing or character flaw, as opposed to an issue of public health.
 Substance use has been found to be more stigmatized than smoking, obesity, and mental illness.
 Research has shown stigma to be a barrier to treatment-seeking behaviors among individuals with addiction, creating a "treatment gap".
 A systematic review of all epidemiological studies on treatment rates of people with alcohol use disorders found that over 80% had not accessed any treatment for their disorder.
 The study also found that the treatment gap was larger in low and lower-middle-income countries.

 Research shows that the words used to talk about addiction can contribute to stigmatization, and that the commonly used terms of "abuse" & "abuser" actually increase stigma.
 Behavioral addictions (i.e. gambling, sex, etc.) are found to be more likely to be attributed to character flaws than substance-use addictions.
 Stigma is reduced when Substance Use Disorders are portrayed as treatable conditions.
 Acceptance and Commitment Therapy has been used effectively to help people to reduce shame associated with cultural stigma around substance use treatment.

-Methamphetamine is a drug that has received strong stigma towards.
-An Australian national population study have shown that the proportion of Australians who nominated methamphetamine as a "drug problem" increased between 2001-2019.
-The epidemiological study provided evidence that levels of under-reporting have increased over the period, which coincided with the deployment of public health campaigns on the dangers of ice that had stigmatising elements that portrayal of persons who used the drugs in a negative way.
+The use of the different substances such as cocaine, methamphetamine, or alcohol has been strongly stigmatized.
+For example, studies have identified stigmatizing attitudes toward people who use these and other substances, whereby stigma increased due to various factors, such as whether the user is male, addicted to drugs believed to be "stronger," or if potential stigmatizers lack familiarity with addiction or hold conservative values.
+Furthermore, attitudes that stigmatize seem to change over time.
+An Australian national population study have shown that the proportion of Australians who nominated methamphetamine as a "drug problem" increased between 2001–2019.
+The epidemiological study provided evidence that levels of under-reporting have increased over the period, which coincided with the deployment of public health campaigns on the dangers of ice that had stigmatizing elements that portrayal of persons who used the drugs in a negative way.
 The level of under-reporting of methamphetamine use is strongly associated with increasing negative attitudes towards their use over the same period.